Dani3lB/tagless-final-example/article.md

 }
 ```

 For testing, he uses Either as an effect type, so the tests will be pure.
-He don't have to pay attention to unsafeRunSync
+He doesn't have to pay attention to unsafeRunSync
 in this case.
 The implementation:

 ```scala